Skip to content

 • Identity and metrics: worker IDs and metric labels likely need a {db, worker_id} shape rather than just {worker_id}.

-1. What is the right default for compactions_poll_interval_ms?
+1. What is the right default for compactions_poll_interval?
 Should it be adaptive (e.g. exponential backoff when no work is available)?
-Resolved: Exponential backoff does not make sense for compactions_poll_interval_ms because GETs to object storage are cheap and it is critical that L0 compactions are started as soon as possible.
-A reasonable default is one second (e.g. compactions_poll_interval_ms=1000).
+Resolved: Exponential backoff does not make sense for compactions_poll_interval because GETs to object storage are cheap and it is critical that L0 compactions are started as soon as possible.
+A reasonable default is one second (e.g. compactions_poll_interval="1s").

 2. Is optimistic claiming sufficient at high worker counts (50+), or will contention require sharding across multiple .compactions files?
 Resolved: Claim contention is naturally low because compaction jobs run far longer than the claim operation itself.
-Each poll also adds a small random jitter to compactions_poll_interval_ms, spreading poll timing across workers without any additional configuration.
+The poll ticker also randomizes each wait around compactions_poll_interval_ms (see compactions_poll_interval above), spreading poll timing across workers without any additional configuration.

 3. How should existing per-compaction metrics (bytes_processed, ssts_written) work for remote workers?
 Workers are separate processes with no metrics infrastructure: should they be reported by the coordinator based on what it observes in .compactions, or does each worker need its own metrics endpoint?
 Resolved: Workers should have the same metrics infrastructure introduced by the metrics RFC and users can wire in reporting as they’d like.
 The worker tags the metrics with the worker id.